bodhicougar/blackboxmd-minimal-2/src/pages/generic.md

 \
 As loading speed and security have become more important, static pages have started to re-gain some popularity – particularly with smaller sites that don’t change very often.

+**ARE STATIC SITES BETTER THAN DYNAMIC SITES?**

+There’s not a right or wrong answer here and it’s kind of like asking if red crayons are better than green crayons.
+If you need to color fire, red is better.
+If you need to color plants, green is probably better.
+Static sites do seem to be re-gaining popularity lately but the large majority of websites on the Internet are dynamic.
+At the end of the day it really depends on what the website you are planning to build is for.

+## DYNAMIC WEBSITE PROS & CONS

+***Pros***

+* Greater Interactivity with Users
+* Increased Functionality (Ecommerce, Login Portals etc.)
+* Easier to manage using a CMS, especially large sites
+* Less coding skills required

+***Cons***

+* Less secure and more vulnerable
+* More complex to setup depending on functionality
+* Slower load time
+* Generally more expensive to setup and maintain

+## STATIC WEBSITE PROS & CONS

+***Pros***

+* Faster load time and displays page quickly
+* More secure – less vulnerable to hacks without a database
+* Less expensive to host and maintain
+* Less complex to setup

+***Cons***

+* No CMS, developer required to make updates
+* Can’t display dynamic content to users
+* Less engaging then interactive sites

+## SHOULD YOU BUILD A STATIC OR DYNAMIC SITE?

+Here are some questions that help determine if you should build a dynamic or static website.

+**How large is the website (now and in the future)?**\
+A simpler website with a few pages might be a good candidate for a static website.\
+Websites with lots of pages or content that is continually being updated might be better as dynamic websites.\
+If your website is going to be continually updated or grow large over time, it might be easier to manage a dynamic website.

+**Who is managing the website?**\
+If the person that will be managing your website doesn’t know HTML or how to code, you might want to consider a dynamic site.\
+Most dynamic websites have web based Content Management Systems or Web based logins where administrators can login and manage changes without having to code.
+Static sites need to be updated manually and if you can’t make updates on your own, it might get expensive to pay developers for every update.

+**How often will the site be changed or update?**\
+Making updates to static sites will be more time consuming than dynamic sites.
+If there are a lot of updates or multiple people working on the website at the same time, a dynamic site is probably the best.